 - The European Parliament: like the other Institutions, Parliament should continue resolutely with its examination of its working methods.
 Action must be taken under the Treaty provisions on the status and general conditions governing the performance of the duties of its Members (Article 190(5) ECT).
 As the report by Mr Dehaene, Mr von Weizsäcker and Lord Simon points out, the working methods of Parliament ought to be re-examined in order to make them "as clear and transparent as possible".
 Finally, it would naturally be desirable to complete rapidly the work on procedures for electing MEPs along common lines (Article 190(4) ECT). - The Council: given its character and operating methods, the Council is likely to be the Institution most affected by future enlargements.
 Important discussions are already taking place on the basis of a report produced last March by the Council's own Secretary-General.
 This report lists all the current difficulties encountered and makes a number of proposals.
 The report makes clear the need for reforms and for transparency.
 The Commission, which has a natural interest in improvements to the way the Council operates, believes these reforms should be approved as soon as possible.
-The Commission will cooperate fully with the Council in implementing them. - Although a considerable number of reforms can be embarked on now, it is quite possible that some major changes will require adaptations to the Treaties. - The Commission has started to reform its internal structures: rationalisation of departments and modernisation of its operating methods to bring them into line with transparent administration.
-These reforms, which are already producing results but will probably take several years to carry through, are in particular being designed to take account of the arrival of new Member States.
+The Commission will cooperate fully with the Council in implementing them.

+Although a considerable number of reforms can be embarked on now, it is quite possible that some major changes will require adaptations to the Treaties.